djagerif/comfort2mqtt/DOCS.md

 ⚠️ This entity does not update in real-time, it takes around 2 minutes to change state.

-Next you need to create an Automation that triggers on Home Assistant Restart and on Configuration.yaml file changes as per below.
+Next you need to create an Automation that triggers on Home Assistant Restart and on Configuration.yaml file changes for MQTT as per below.

-To find the addon name for `service: hassio.addon_restart` you can do a `ha addon` query from the commandline interface and look for the `slug:` keyword or, after starting the Add-on, note the `Hostname` from the Add-on `Info` tab.
+To find your addon name for `service: hassio.addon_restart` you can do a `ha addon` query from the commandline interface and look for the `slug:` keyword or, after starting the Add-on, note the `Hostname` from the Add-on `Info` tab.

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/0b30bded-fe82-4c1d-a278-2c2789a4ef1f)